Celebrating our 2022 recipients

 Thank you for attending the 2022 Frank H.T.
 Rhodes Exemplary Alumni Service Awards.
 Check out some of the tribute videos and 2022 recipient profiles below.

 Please join us in congratulating these exceptional alumni as the 2022 recipients of the Frank H.T.
 Rhodes Exemplary Alumni Service Awards:

 Frank H. T. Rhodes, the ninth president of Cornell University, is one of the most beloved and respected administrators in Cornell’s history and has eloquently inspired alumni of all ages as well as generations of Cornell students to continue their life after Cornell as dedicated Cornellians.
 In 1994, the Cornell Alumni Association, with the endorsement of the Board of Trustees Committee on Alumni Affairs, established the Frank H. T. Rhodes Exemplary Alumni Service Award in his honor.

 This award recognizes alumni who have demonstrated extraordinary service to Cornell through long-term volunteer activity.
 Consideration is given to the length and depth of activity; gifts are not among the criteria used to select honorees.
 University trustees are not eligible for consideration until they are no longer active members of the board.
 A maximum of six awards may be presented annually.

 Honorees are chosen each year from candidates nominated by Cornell alumni.
-Do you know of someone deserving?
-Tell us!
 A special committee reviews nominations and announces honorees each spring.
 The recipients are then invited to return to campus in the fall to receive their awards at a special celebration in their honor.

 Gifts to Cornell, professional achievements, and non-Cornell volunteer service are not considered when selecting honorees.